Bonjour!, ¡Hola, Olá, Hallo!

 The United Nations recognizes four subregions in Europe: Eastern Europe, Northern Europe, Southern Europe, and Western Europe.

-The Eurozone is defined by Investopedia as "a geographic and economic region that consists of all the European Union countries that have fully incorporated the euro as their national currency."
+The Euro area is defined by Investopedia as "a geographic and economic region that consists of all the European Union countries that have fully incorporated the euro as their national currency."
 The euro began as a "virtual currency" in 1999 (used for "cash-less payments and accounting purposes").
 The first bank notes were distributed on January 1, 2002.
-There are currently 19 countries in the Eurozone, with close to 340 million people using the euro on a daily basis (European Union: The euro).
+There are currently 19 countries in the Euro area, with close to 340 million people using the euro on a daily basis (European Union: The euro).
 For a full list of Eurozone countries, visit the European Union website.

 |Denmark||EU original member||Danish krone (DKK)|